Brendan Donovan Player Props: Cardinals vs. Rockies

-Brendan Donovan -- 1-for-4 in his last game -- will be in action for the St. Louis Cardinals against the Colorado Rockies, with Kyle Freeland on the mound, on April 11 at 8:40 PM ET.
+After going 0-for-3 in his most recent game, Brendan Donovan and the St. Louis Cardinals face the Colorado Rockies (who will hand the ball to Jose Urena) at 3:10 PM ET on Wednesday.

-In his last game he had a one-hit performance (1-for-4) against the Rockies.
+In his previous game he had a hitless performance (0-for-3) against the Rockies.

 Brendan Donovan Game Info & Props vs. the Rockies